kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 import Alamofire
 ```

-Next, we will create a function called `upload` to upload files, which takes UIImage is input
+Next, we will create a function called `upload` to upload files, which takes `UIImage` as input parameter and returns file upload progress with completion block.

 ```
 // 2